Police say no sexual assault in viral ‘DoorDash Girl’ deepfake saga

 But it was removed again, and she received a second strike.
 In the absence of the original footage, altered images from screenshots of her original TikTok video appeared to make it look like she opened the alleged perpetrator's residence to record him, instead violating his privacy.
 According to TikTok, the company removed Henderson's videos for displaying "content that shows or promotes sexual abuse and exploitation, including having, sharing, or creating intimate images (real or edited) of someone without their consent."
 Both of the charges against Henderson are class E felonies, with the potential penalty of up to four years in prison for each charge.

-Police concluded no assault happened.
-Yet the clip still circulates.
-The episode began when Livie Rose Henderson posted a TikTok describing a delivery stop in Oswego, New York, where she claimed a customer’s front door was ajar and a man sat on a couch with his pants and underwear pulled down to his ankles.
+Police say there was no assault, but the clip keeps popping up.
+It all started when Livie Rose Henderson posted a TikTok from a delivery stop in Oswego, New York.
+She said the front door was left open and a man was sitting on a couch with his pants and underwear pulled down to his ankles.

 Further Reading